cyclone-project/cyclone-federation-provider-apache-oidc-demo/README.md

 OIDCRemoteUserClaim setting can be used to specify which claim to use to set REMOTE_USER in apache2.

+## User filtering

+See in [000-default.conf](000-default.conf) that the config is different for 443 and 80.
+On port 443 we only allow edugain user with an email ending with `u-psud.fr` or `france-bioinformatique.fr` or users listed in /etc/apache2/apache_groups

 ## Known problem

 If you encounter an error 100 during the build with the apt-get update, it can means that you are behind a firewall that is blocking some dns resolution.
 To fix it, use your in-house dns like this :